jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Defines the `namespace/secretname` of the default certificate that should be used if ingress resources using TLS configuration doesn't provide it's own certificate.
 A self-signed fake certificate is used if not declared.

+## --disable-api-warnings

+Since v0.12.4

+Disable warning logs sent from the API server.
+Most of the warnings are related with API deprecation.
+The default behavior is to log all API server warnings.

 ---